Learn Robotics Programming 2nd Edition - Hardware Shopping List

 So I’ll make a buying list, with links to buy these parts, with the proviso that the reader should still engage in the sections on specifying and making trade-offs with parts.

 These are arranged roughly in the order you will require them in the book.
+Some of the parts wil also form a handy stock for robot building.

 - Raspberry Pi Model 3a+ -> This is the main controller for the robot.
 3a+ is both slim and powerful.

-- 2x16 Gb SD Cards -> One for the main controller, one for the speech recognition system.
+- 2 x 16 Gb SD Cards -> One for the main controller, one for the speech recognition system.

 - A Raspberry Pi Micro USB Power Supply 2.1Amps -> needed for the early installation of the Pi and later for the speech assistant.
-Be sure to get the one with teh correct specification for your country.
+Be sure to get the one with the correct specification for your country.

 - Hook and Loop tape - not conductive -> A quick and simple way to attach removable or irregular shaped parts.